DuvanAlbarracin/Pong2P/README.md

 # Pong2P
-Recreation of Pong game to learn C++ and game engine development in general
+Recreation of Pong game to learn C++ and game engine development in general.
+Build using SDL library.